 “You learned about God’s grace from Epaphras, whom we love.
 He works together with us and is a faithful servant of Christ for us” (Colossians 1:7 New Century Version).

 People learn from you by what you say and do.
 They listen to you and learn; they also observe what you do and learn.
 In a way, everyone is a teacher!
-What are you teaching others through your speech and actions?
+What are you teaching others through your words and life (actions)?
 What are others learning from you?

-But this person learnt worrying from his mother.
-He had to unlearn that.
-Compare that person to Timothy whom Paul said had the genuine faith, which dwelt first in his grandmother, Lois, and his mother, Eunice (2 Timothy 1:5).
+But the person in question learnt worrying from his mother.
+He had to unlearn that after giving his life to Jesus.
+Compare that person to Timothy whom Paul said had genuine faith, which dwelt first in his grandmother, Lois, and his mother, Eunice (2 Timothy 1:5).

-Some people learnt lying, violence, anger, etc from their parents.
-For instance, Athaliah, wife of Jehoram (or Joram), son of Jehoshaphat, king of Judah might have learnt wickedness from Jezebel, who, most probably was her mother; the Bible describes her as the daughter of Ahab king of Israel.
+Some people learnt about lying, violence, anger, etc. from their parents.
+For instance, Athaliah, wife of Jehoram (or Joram), son of Jehoshaphat, king of Judah, might have learnt wickedness from Jezebel, who, most probably was her mother; the Bible describes her as the daughter of Ahab king of Israel.

-Only the infant, Joash, escaped; Jehosheba, the daughter of King Joram, sister of Ahaziah, took Joash, hid him and his nurse in the bedroom.
+Only the infant, Joash, escaped.
+Jehosheba, the daughter of King Joram, sister of Ahaziah, took Joash and hid him and his nurse in the bedroom.
 He was hidden with her in the house of the LORD for six years, while Athaliah reigned over the land.
-But in the seventh year, the high priest, Jehoiada, brought out Joash, put the crown on him, and declare him the king.
+But in the seventh year, the high priest, Jehoiada, brought out Joash, put the crown on him, and declared him the king.

 Epaphras founded the church at Colosse.
 He was like their pastor.
 Apparently, after being converted at Ephesus, he took the gospel to Colosse.
 Writing to the Colossian church, Paul told them, “You learned about God’s grace from Epaphras, whom we love.
 He works together with us and is a faithful servant of Christ for us” (Colossians 1:7 New Century Version).

-The Colossian church learnt from Epaphras God’s grace.
+The Colossian church learnt from Epaphras about God’s grace or learnt about the Good News, as the New Living Translation puts it.
 Pastor, what are your members learning or have learnt from you?
 Salvation, holiness, sanctification, faith, reverence for God, etc.?
-Or have they learnt lying, deceit, fake prophecy, manipulation, immorality, etc. Obviously, no pastor learnt from Christ the list of the evil things I mentioned.
+Or have they learnt about things that are contrary to the Good News?
+No pastor learnt from Christ things that are contrary to the Good News.

-God said the Israelites mingled with the Gentiles and learned their works (Psalm 106:35).
-If you’ve learnt some sinful practices or things inconsistent with the Bible, repent of them now and obey the Word of God.
-You should continue with the right things you’ve learnt and learn even more right things.
+God said the Israelites mingled with the nations or pagans and learnt their works or adopted their customs (Psalm 106:35).
+If you have learnt some sinful practices or things inconsistent with the Bible, repent of them now and obey the Word of God.
+You should continue with the right things you have learnt and learn even more things that are right.
 “But you must continue in the things which you have learned and been assured of, knowing from whom you have learned them” (2 Timothy 3:14 New King James Version).

-PRAYER POINTS: My children and other people will not learn evil things from my words or actions.
-My words or actions will not teach them evil practices.
+PRAYER POINTS: My words or actions will not teach my children and other people evil practices.
 My children and other people will not learn evil practices from me.
-Holy Spirit, help me to continue with the right things I’ve learnt and learn even more right things.
+Holy Spirit, help me to continue with the right things I have learnt and learn more things that are right.